ai4reason/eprover-data/ITP-18/ITP-results/README.md

 The test set used for evaluation is in ITP_5000_test_problems.

 The results are in directories corresponding to tables in the paper.
+Baseline_10s is the results of the top 5 baseline strategies run on the full dataset for 10 seconds.